Appearance

 The disable state persists.
 Reloading the project or restarting your browser doesn't re-enable.

-Reorder steps freely via drag-and-drop or the up/down arrows.
+Reorder steps by dragging them within the Added Steps column.
 The new order takes effect on the next workflow run.

 Reordering matters because of the sequential feed-through.
 Moving step 3 to step 1 means step 3's writes are now visible to what used to be steps 1 and 2.